AI4WORK-Project/sliding-work-sharing/README.md

 }
 ```

 - `value`: after combining all contributions from the fired rules, the fuzzy inference process computes a numerical value.
-For example, a value approximately `2.998` is produced.
+In the given example, a value of approximately `2.998` is produced.
 - `membershipValues`: this final output is then associated with a fuzzy linguistic term.
 In our example, `2.998`
   maps to "HUMAN_ON_THE_LOOP" with a membership degree of `1.0`.
 This means that, after all rules are applied, the
   final decision is identified as that term.